 Warthog skull

-For more than 60 years, Academy field associate Raymond Bandar has been collecting thousands of skulls.
+For more than 60 years, Academy field associate Raymond Bandar (1927-2017) collected thousands of skulls.
 In a ten-case display curated by “Bones” Bandar himself, visitors to the Naturalist Center can explore a variety of skulls featuring curious traits and abnormalities.